Diagnosing Drive Shaft Vibrations

 - A poorly balanced shaft.
 Most reputable drive shaft shops will get this right but It is possible, even we sometimes get it wrong.

 - A bad transfer case yoke or pinion yoke.
 This is not common but it does happen.
 The yoke on the transfer case could be machined a little off center which would cause the entire drive shaft to run off center.
 This in turn causes the entire drive shaft to run off center and vibrate.
+Another fairly common and similar thing is a bent output shaft on a transfer case or transmission.
+This is especially common in vehicles that use a slide-in slip yoke style attachment at the transfer case and that have had a drive shaft failure while moving.
+If the shaft comes loose at the axle and spins around a couple times while still connected to the transfer case it can bend the output shaft.

 - Something else entirely.
 There are a lot of moving parts on a Jeep or truck and a lot of things that could be making noises and vibrating.
 Many times it is not a single source but a vibration will actually be a combined result of several factors.